gentlyventures/harboragent/packs/genesis/docs/roadmap.md

 - Create a Genesis workspace in the internal knowledge system.

-- Import the Harbor Agent Genesis Pack into internal version control.
+- Import the Harbor Agent — Genesis Mission Readiness Pack into internal version control.

 - Ensure relevant teams have access to the repository and docs.